Independent Sponsors & Capital Providers Dealmakers Meeting

 Table 2: From Good to Great: Elevating Independent Sponsor Standards for 2025

-1. How do capital providers evaluate governance and operational excellence when distinguishing truly institutional-grade sponsors?
+1. How do capital providers evaluate governance, operational excellence, and team-building when distinguishing truly institutional-grade sponsors?

 Rachit Shukla